vdaas/vald/docs/contributing/benchmark-test-guide.md

 	- Try few important packages first to test if the template is working
 - Without template

-### Schedule

-(If we use the template)
-- Test the template with difficult packages (1-2weeks)
-- Prioritize the order to implementing bench code

 ### Questions/Concerns

 1. Missing code benchmark coverage in golang